 Some other means for informal resolution include Birth Talks, Birth Reports, and evaluations.

 Formal Written Complaint and Resolution: This process will be used if the informal resolution process was not successful in resolving a grievance or may be used as the first step in resolving a grievance.
 The grievant(s) will fill out and give to a director the Formal Complaint Form.
 The director receiving the complaint will respond within 15 days acknowledging receipt of the complaint.
 The director who received the complaint will convene a directors' meeting to review and act upon the complaint within 6 weeks.
 The complainant(s) will be informed of actions taken.
 If any of the parties involved are not satisfied with the directors' plan, a Resolution Committee will be convened.
 Resolution Committee: The Resolution Committee will be composed of the director who received the complaint, one other director, one staff, and two students, all to be elected by their peers.
 Family members, partners, or housemates of either complainant(s) or complained against may not serve as members of the committee.
 Each member of the Resolution Committee will receive a copy of the book, On Conflict and Consensus to prepare to be an effective participant and to use as a guide to govern the resolution process.
 This committee will review all information and documentation relating to the complaint.
 Both the complainant(s) and the complained against may request to speak to the Committee individually.
 The Resolution Committee will develop written recommendations within 6 weeks of the date of being convened.
 Appeal Process: If any party involved is dissatisfied with the recommendations or outcome of the Resolution Committee, they may go to the Appeals Committee.
 The committee will be convened to attempt to develop another plan acceptable to all parties involved.
 Appeals Committee: The Appeals Committee will be established by the Board on an ad hoc basis and includes the Board of Directors and a Staff Midwife to be chosen by their peers.
 They will review all appeals and make a final decision.
 Warnings: When a student problem is identified, a written warning will be given by a Director to notify them of the problem.
 A copy of the warning will be kept in the student's file.
 Probation: A student will be placed on probation when a serious problem is identified.
 Any discussion, suggestions for remedying the problem, and a timeframe for solution of the problem will be kept in the student's file.
 If the problem is not remedied within the stated timeframe and conditions established by the Director and the student met, the student may be dismissed.
-Grounds for Probation or Dismissal: A student may be placed on probation or asked to leave the program for the following reasons:
+Grounds for Probation or Dismissal: A student may be placed on probation or asked to leave the clinical placement for the following reasons:

 Failure to comply with the conditions of a warning or probation.